Where's the "Cool" in Iced Tea?

 *optional: 1/4 -1/2 cup sugar

 Bring 2 cups of water just short of a boil.
-Remove kettle and pour over tea.
+Remove kettle and pour over leaves.
 Steep for about five minutes.
-Strain tea.
+Strain.
 Add sugar and stir until dissolved.
 Add 2 cups of cold water, vanilla extract, almond extract and lemon juice.
 Stir well and serve chilled or over ice.